networknt/light-doc/content/en/tutorial/rest/openapi/servicemesher/_index.md

 This example project used to show how to use light-4j client module and consumer component to call multi-service APIs in servicemesher environment.

-It use java async concurrent feature and process the service call parallel
+It uses java async concurrent feature and processes the service call in parallel.

 ### Introduction:

 For microservice application, The application will be split into a set of smaller, interconnected services instead of building a single monolithic application.
 Each microservice is a small application that has its own hexagonal architecture consisting of business logic along with various adapters.
- So there will be lots service to service call to get the required data for business method.
- Microservices architecture adding a complexity to the project just by the fact that a microservices application is a distributed system.
+So there will be lots of service to service calls to get the required data for the business method.
+Microservices architecture adds complexity to the project just by the fact that a microservices application is a distributed system.

- So massive service call need guarantee very good performance in order to complete the business logic in short time.
-If those service call implement synchronously that means the service calls will be implement one by one and any of them take long time will hangup the whole service.
+So massive service call needs to guarantee excellent performance to complete the business logic in a short time.
+If those service calls implement synchronously, that means the service calls will be invoked one by one, and any of them takes longer time will hang up the whole application.

- Light-4j client module and light-consumer-4j component use jave CompletableFuture asynchronous programming to implement non-blocking code by running a task on a separate thread than the main application thread and notifying the main thread about its progress, completion or failure;
+Light-4j client module and light-consumer-4j component use Jave CompletableFuture asynchronous programming to implement non-blocking code by running a task on a separate thread than the main application thread and notifying the main thread about its progress, completion or failure;

- We will introduce the detail steps for the implementation in this project as below.
+We will introduce the detail steps for the implementation of this project as below.

 ![diagram](/images/servicemesher.png)

 ### Modules